Chair’s Introduction

 Whistleblowing Policy

 The Group is committed to conducting its business with honesty and integrity and it is expected that these high standards be maintained throughout the organisation.
-As an element of providing a supportive and open culture within the organisation, the Group has a Whistleblowing Policy and associated annual training.
+As an element of providing a supportive and open culture within the organisation, the Group has a Whistleblowing Policy and associated annual training for employees.
 This Policy includes arrangements by which employees, consultants or contractors may, in confidence and also anonymously should they wish, raise concerns regarding possible improprieties in matters of financial reporting or other matters.
 These concerns would then be investigated and followed up appropriately.
 The Board has provision to review these arrangements and any reports arising from their operation.

 Remuneration